Critics’ Picks: May 29 - June 4, 2015

 ‘Andre & Dorine’

 Spain’s celebrated Kulunka Teatro troupe previously performed this wordless mask-theater study of an elderly couple faced with Alzheimer’s at LATC in 2012, and its return is a must-see proposition.
 By focusing on the basic physicality of behavior and response, with recurring details defining specifics of character and situation, the seamless, brilliantly performed piece achieves a witty eloquence and touching humanity that belies its lack of verbal text through pure creative theatricality.
 Don’t miss it.
 (David C. Nichols) Ends Sunday, June 7.
 Read more

 Mark Brown’s adroit reduction of Jules Verne’s classic globe-trotter is a regional staple.
 Its buoyant Actors Co-op revival reminds us why.
 Director Rhonda Kohl deftly balances narrative sobriety and daft hilarity, gleaning nonstop invention from ace designers and a wonderful ensemble, whose disciplined abandon and sheer versatility amount to a group tour de force that drives this delightful confection.
 (Ends Sunday, June 14).
 Read more

 'I and You'

 The Los Angeles premiere of Lauren Gunderson's latest play, directed by Robin Larsen, could be a testimonial to the power of intimate theater.
 The story of two high school students wrestling with a report on Walt Whitman evokes an Afterschool Special, duly ticking off the markers of teen angst, then abruptly opens out into a stunning exploration of cosmic interconnectedness.
-(Margaret Gray) (Through June 14) Read more
+(Margaret Gray) (Ends this Sunday, June 21) Read more

 ‘The Other Place’